Name: Kittens in Traumatic Testing Ends Now (KITTEN) Act

 cats, passage of the KITTEN Act will ensure that the USDA no longer has the

 option of using cats for research in the future.
 It will also set a precedent

 in amending the AWA to prohibit the use of a specific animal for research.

-guarantee enough votes to pass the bill.
-The Senate bill currently has only
+sponsors would guarantee enough votes to pass the bill in the House.
+The

 Call to Actions: